diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 Mesh teapot = LoadMeshFromFile("assets/models/teapot.gltf");
 {% endhighlight %}

+**Note**: The sequence of events presented below is not accurate in modern C++ because of compiler optimizations like copy elision and the return value optimization (RVO).
+Regardless, for the purposes of this explanation it's an acceptable simplification.

 - The `LoadMeshFromFile` function returns a `Mesh` object by value.
 That temporary `Mesh` object (let's refer to it as `returnedTempMesh`) is copy-constructed from `loadedMesh`:

 {% highlight cpp %}